WistantKode/JeanFrancoisKouassi/walkthrough.md

     - Test rate limiting by sending multiple requests quickly.

 ## Next Steps
-- Connect the backend to a real database (PostgreSQL/MongoDB).
+- Connect the backend to a real database (PostgreSQL).
 - Implement email notifications upon adhesion.
 - Add unit and e2e tests for the new module.